OUTGOING West Perth president Brett Raponi admits he likely would have remained in the role had vice-president Scott Bellam not expressed interest.

 And perhaps most well documented, was the season-long protest Raponi led against Channel 7 and the WAFC’s demand to have the Channel 9 logo removed from West Perth’s jumpers during game telecasts last year.

-But his passion for the WAFL and his successful push to grow the profile of West Perth and Australian football in a district with an abundance of international residents certainly has the football community holding him in high regard.
+But his passion for the WAFL and his successful push to grow the profile of West Perth and Australian football in a district with an abundance of international residents has many in the football community holding him in high regard.

 His tenure officially ends next Wednesday when the club holds it annual general meeting.